End to End Tutorial Debut | Incubator WEEKLY

 [00:10:51.14] - Anthony Campolo Yeah.

-[00:14:02.28] - Anthony Campolo So the.
-So the budget was for 8,500 dash.
+[00:14:02.28] - Anthony Campolo So the budget was for 8,500 Dash?

-[00:14:07.27] - Rion Gull Yes.
-So 8,500 dash total in the.
-In the total budget.
+[00:14:07.27] - Rion Gull Yes, 8,500 Dash total in the total budget.

-[00:14:12.04] - Anthony Campolo Okay.
-So that's about a quarter million if you go at 30.
-Dash.
+[00:14:12.04] - Anthony Campolo Okay, so that's about a quarter million if you go at 30 Dash.

 [00:14:16.16] - Rion Gull Yeah.
-Yeah.
-So a lot of.
-A lot of money.
-Most of it goes to dash core group, which is quantity.
+So a lot of money.
+Most of it goes to Dash Core Group.

-[00:14:22.00] - Anthony Campolo How much went to dash core group?
+[00:14:22.00] - Anthony Campolo How much went to Dash Core Group?

 [00:14:59.09] - Anthony Campolo We had over 400.

 [00:15:00.22] - Rion Gull There are 3,400 nodes approximately, depending on the rounding, 3,400 nodes total.
-You need 10% of that as a net.
-Yes.
-And the net yes is what he calls absolute yes.
-It's yes minus no. And so we, we came in here at, at 320 right now, and the required was 340.
+You need 10% of that as a net yes, and the net yes is what he calls absolute yes.
+It's yes minus no. So we came in here at 320 right now, and the required was 340.

-[00:15:26.03] - Anthony Campolo So we were, we were the very highest that did not pass.
+[00:15:26.03] - Anthony Campolo So we were the very highest that did not pass.

 [00:15:29.14] - Rion Gull Yes.